InfluxDB Cloud 2.0: Services Subscription Agreement

 6.5 Processing of Personal Data.

 6.5.1 No Personal Information; Responsibility of Customer.
-Customer hereby acknowledges that the Services do not require Customer to upload Personal Data into the Services and Customer shall not upload Personal Data to the Services without InfluxData’s express prior written consent in each instance.
-Customer is solely responsible for obtaining and will obtain all necessary consents, licenses and approvals for the processing of any Personal Data by InfluxData in connection with the Services.
+Customer hereby acknowledges that the Services do not require Customer to upload Personal Data into the Services and Pre-Release Materials and Customer shall not upload Personal Data to the Services or Pre-Release Materials without InfluxData’s express prior written consent in each instance.
+Customer is solely responsible for obtaining and will obtain all necessary consents, licenses and approvals for the processing of any Personal Data by InfluxData in connection with the Services and Pre-Release Materials.

 6.5.3 InfluxData’s Obligations.
 InfluxData will be liable for any unauthorized access to Customer Data by third parties only to the extent resulting from InfluxData’s failure to adhere to the requirements set out by applicable law, the InfluxData Security Program (as defined below) or from InfluxData’s gross negligence or willful misconduct.
 The provisions of this Section 6.5.3 apply notwithstanding any provision of this Agreement or any other agreement between InfluxData and Customer (or any affiliate of Customer) to the contrary.